Yews to Eucalypts

 The decision was made to not send Convicts to New Zealand.
 To date the Maori people of New Zealand had knowledge of the Europeans as roughened sailors and whalers.
 Certainly not as settlements of white communities.
 The relationships between the Maori and the sailors and whalers had largely been convivial.
 Particularly as the whalers were a transient population and not settlers affecting land ownership.

-Three ships the Oriental, Aurora and Adelaide were chartered to take over 800 souls to establish a colony at what was being called Port Nicholson.
+The ships were chartered to take over 800 souls to establish a colony at what was being very initially called Port Nicholson.
 The Aurora was a vessel of 550 tons and she was under the command of Captain Heale.
 There were 58 males and 90 females.
 They left the London docks at Gravesend on the 18th Septemaber 1839.
 The Adelaide and Aurora sailed out on the same day.
 The Oriental had set sail three days prior.

 An older son, George Prebble opted to remain in England but eventually did come out with his family.
 His wife died aboard the journey leaving him with small children however he did later re-marry and join his father’s family in New Zealand.